-- The Authority recognises that the Board plays a critical role in the successful operation of an insurer.
+The Authority recognises that the Board plays a critical role in the successful operation of an insurer.
 The Board is chiefly responsible for setting corporate strategy, reviewing and monitoring managerial performance and determining an acceptable level of risk.
 Therefore, the effectiveness of the insurer's Board is a basic tenet of the Authority's risk-based supervisory approach.
-Pragmatically, the Board will likely delegate tasks; however, the delegation of authority to board committees, chief and senior executives, employees or external parties does not absolve the Board from its ultimate responsibilities. - 13.
-The Board must ensure that the business is effectively directed and managed and conducted with integrity, due care, and appropriate professional skills.
+Pragmatically, the Board will likely delegate tasks; however, the delegation of authority to board committees, chief and senior executives, employees or external parties does not absolve the Board from its ultimate responsibilities.

+- 13. The Board must ensure that the business is effectively directed and managed and conducted with integrity, due care, and appropriate professional skills.
 Therefore, it is the Board's responsibility to ensure that processes exist to assess and document the fitness and propriety of its members, controllers, and officers. - 14.
 To effectively discharge its duties, the Board must have an appropriate number and mix of directors to ensure that it has requisite experience, knowledge, skills, and expertise commensurate with the insurer's business's nature, scale, and complexity. - 15.
-The Board mustshould include an appropriate number of independent directors without non-executive responsibility for the business' management directors, subject to the power of the Authority to review and require the addition of independent non-executive directors as it may deem appropriate.
-The Authority is of the view that independent non-executive directors play a valuable role in bringing external views, experience and perspective to an insurer by providing a challenge to the executive directors and other management in the running of the insurer's business. - The extent to which the Authority believes the directors of significantregulated subsidiariesinsurers need to be independent will be influenced by a number of factors, including the nature, size and complexity of the subsidiary'sinsurer's business, its business model and, if part of an insurance group, the degree of strategic and operational dependence between the subsidiaryinsurer and the wider group.
-Other possible factors include the subsidiary'sinsurer's recovery and resolution plans and the need for the insurer's Board to have regard to the effect of its business decisions on existing, potential and future policyholders.
-The objective is to ensure that the governance of the subsidiaryinsurer is
+The Board should include an appropriate number of independent non-executive directors1, subject to the power of the Authority to review and require the addition of independent non-executive directors as it may deem appropriate.
+The Authority is of the view that independent non-executive directors play a valuable role in bringing external views, experience and perspective to an insurer by providing a challenge to the executive directors and other management in the running of the insurer's business. - 16.
+The extent to which the Authority believes the directors of insurers need to be independent will be influenced by a number of factors, including the nature, size and complexity of the insurer's business, its business model and, if part of an insurance group, the degree of strategic and operational dependence between the insurer and the wider group.
+Other possible factors include the insurer's recovery and resolution plans and the need for the Board to have regard to the effect of its business decisions on existing, potential and future policyholders.
+The objective is to ensure that the governance of the insurer is effective and that its Board is capable of taking decisions in the interests of the safety and soundness of the insurer. - 17.
+For an insurer that is a subsidiary of another Bermuda regulated insurer and/or Bermuda registered insurance group or that is a subsidiary of an entity which is not a Bermuda registered entity or group but is subject to prudential regulation2 in a foreign country, the Board must have an appropriate number of non-executive directors3; however, these directors need not be independent.
+In determining the need for independent non-executive directors, the Authority will consider, among other factors, those detailed in paragraph 16 above.
+In this case, independent non-executive directors on the Board of the parent company or its other subsidiaries may also sit as independent non-executive directors on the Board of the insurer.